 The sensors basically are the critical components that track your movement and adjust the displayed screen.
 Failing to provide enough transfer speed to these sensors can result in a less satisfying experience.

-Hence, the motherboards that listed themselves as “VR” ready addressed the fact they have enough USB ports as well as a single HDMI port in order to operate the Virtual Reality headsets.
+Hence, the motherboards that previously listed themselves as “VR” ready basically addressed the fact they have enough USB ports as well as a single HDMI port in order to operate the Virtual Reality headsets.

 Is Motherboard a Critical Component for VR?